 Aviation Maintenance: You Can’t Fly Without It

 Aviation maintenance work is performed by individuals as well as air carriers and repair stations.
-While owners and operators are ultimately responsible, maintenance (as well as design and fabrication work) is often contracted to individuals and repair stations certificated (i.e., licensed) by the Federal Aviation Administration (and other aviation authorities).
+While owners and operators are ultimately responsible, maintenance (as well as design and fabrication work) is often contracted to individuals and repair stations certificated (i.e., approved, licensed) by the Federal Aviation Administration (and other aviation authorities).

 The FAA’s Guidebook to Aviation Maintenance